Lyn grew up in a musical household and has a passion for popular music genres. Lyn has also studied Music at University in Britain.

 Controversial and Groundbreaking

-The for-running music videos are important for different reasons, what they have in common is that they were all groundbreaking and influential.
+The above music videos are important for different reasons.
+What they have in common is that they were all groundbreaking and influential.
 Three of them were designed to be shocking, each one probably influenced sales of the music they were promoting and have set the bar high for those who have followed.

 © 2017 Lyn